cyruzin/trailer/README.md

 ## Build

 Download needed packages.
+Type:

 ```sh
 go mod download
 ```

-Type the command below in the terminal to create the binary.
+Type the command below in the terminal to create the binary:

 ### For Linux / Mac